pekrau/userman/README.md

     /usr/lib/python2.6/site-packages/userman

-The configuration file is tools.yaml, of which a backup copy exists in:
+The configuration file tools.yaml is located in:

-    /home/per.kraulis/userman
+    /var/local/userman

+The log file userman.log is located in:

+    /var/log/userman

 The production server is upgraded thus:

     $ pip install --upgrade --no-deps git+https://github.com/pekrau/userman

-The Tornado service is started by the `/etc/rc.local` script.
+The production server is currently started manually by Per Kraulis under the account genomics.www using the following command:

-It will probably be at https://userman.scilifelab.se/ and will be reachable from outside SciLifeLab.
-Accounts will be subject to approval by the Userman administrator.
+    $ su - genomics.www -c "cd /usr/lib/python2.6/site-packages/userman && python2.6 app_userman.py &"

+*Yes, this is awful!* But the /etc/init.d stuff has not been written yet...